CARPE Conference 2017 in Hamburg - joint project proposals and teacher network development

 Altogether over 300 CARPE students and nearly 200 CARPE teachers or experts have either left TUAS for exchange or arrived at TUAS during the past few years.
 However, as Anu Härkönen reminds, CARPE is about much more than just student and staff exchange:

-"In addition, TUAS has participated either as a coordinator or a partner in 21 CARPE projects of all the 24 CARPE projects that have been carried out during 2011–2017."
+"In addition, TUAS has participated either as a coordinator or a partner in 21 CARPE projects of all the 24 CARPE projects that have been implemented during 2011–2017."

 One of the key focus areas of the Hamburg CARPE conference was to prepare proposals for Horizon 2020 joint projects in pre-determined working groups.
 The conference provided the participating professionals from the partner institutions with an excellent framework for creating and developing interdisciplinary and international RDI collaboration in altogether 15 working groups.